Home

 Image Facies Analysis

-Textural characteristics combined with lithologic information are used to assign image facies.
-Image facies act as a proxy for depositional facies.
+Textural characteristics and lithologic information are combined to assign image facies, which are proxies for depositional facies.

 Image Core Comparison